sindresorhus/article-title/readme.md

 > Extract the article title of a HTML document

 It's often quite hard to get the actual title of an article from a page as authors either add a bunch of trash to `<title>` or don't use it at all.
 There's also no standardized way to indicate the title of an article in the markup.
-This module uses various ways for extracting it cleanly.
+This module uses some heuristics to extract it cleanly.

 ## Install